 How to Get Mould off Curtains

-Mould tends to grow on curtains, while mildew is more likely to affect floors, bedding and walls.
+Mould tends to grow on curtains, while mildew is more likely to affect floors, bedding, and walls.
 If you think you might have a mould issue, it’s important to seek professional help.
 But if you want to try removing mould from your curtains yourself, there are a few steps you can take that can be just as effective – if not more so – than simply relying on chemicals.

 Before starting any cleaning treatments, always check the care label to see if your curtains require specific cleaning instructions, such as dry-cleaning or avoiding certain products.
 By following these simple steps, you’ll not only know how to get rid of mould on curtains but on fabric surfaces in general.
+For additional advice on cleaning delicate items, see our guide on how to clean a beauty blender, which offers tips for handling sensitive fabrics.

 Use A Hard Bristle Brush

 The first step to ridding your home of mould is to brush off as much as possible with a hard bristled brush.
 If you can, do this outside so that spores won’t travel back into your house.
+For similar cleaning tips on other surfaces, check out our article on how to clean a shower head, which provides advice on handling various cleaning tasks.

 Apply Stain Remover

 To get rid of the stains, use a stain remover on the areas or make your own solution with one-part bleach to four parts water.
 It’s best to spritz the solution from a distance so you don’t accidentally bleach the fabric.
+For making your own cleaning solutions, refer to our guide on DIY cleaning solutions, which includes recipes for various homemade cleaners.

 Machine Wash The Curtains